MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-attribute-objects/retrieve-an-attributes-definition.md

 ## Retrieve an attribute's definition with expressions in tree and tokens formats

 In this workflow sample, you want to get the definition of the "`Subcategory`“ attribute object, with the expression returned in tree and tokens formats.
-The object ID of the attribute is `E8C034036E4EE6404513A6B12FAE9481` in the Strategy Tutorial project.
+The object ID of the attribute is `E8C034036E4EE6404513A6B12FAE9481` in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::tip